You don’t even have to be a parent to recognize that kids’ birthday parties these days are OUT. OF. CONTROL.

 6. Offer a trip or outing instead of a party.

 As my kids get older, I am looking for fun things I can take them to do instead of having a traditional party.
-This year, offer to take your child on a special trip (maybe camping?
+So this year, offer to take your child on a special trip (maybe camping?
 Or to a local festival?
 Or theme park?) for their birthday.
 If you’re feeling super generous, let them bring a special friend along for the fun.
 It will be an amazing birthday adventure!

 7. Share a party.

 Celebrating your child on his special day should not be a financial or time burden for you or your family.
-It should be a time where you all come together to give thanks for this tiny little life you were so blessed to be able to usher through this world.
+It should be a time when you all come together to give thanks for this tiny little life you were so blessed to be able to usher through this world.
 Giving them a plethora of toys or spending a fortune on a bunch of gifts they will no longer be interested in within a few months does no one a bit of good.
-Instead, use your kids’ birthdays to emphasize things like being grateful for their friends and family, for good experiences with one another, and for meaningful and useful gifts.
+Instead, use your kids’ birthdays to emphasize things like being grateful for their friends and family, good experiences with one another, and meaningful and useful gifts.
 If they grow up to cherish these things above material possessions, you will have given them one of the best gifts of all!